Terms and Conditions of Hire for St Gluvias Community Hall

 14. Damage to the building

-You are responsible for recording and reporting promptly to the Hall Administrator any damage to the building or contents, especially if that damage affects the security of the building.
+You are responsible for recording and reporting promptly to the Bookings Secretary any damage to the building or contents, especially if that damage affects the security of the building.

 15. Fire safety: prohibited items and activities

-You are prohibited from using any of these items or doing any of these activities listed below anywhere on the premises, inside or outside, including in the car parking.
+You are prohibited from using any of these items or doing any of these activities listed below anywhere on the premises, inside or outside, including in the car parking area:

 (i) naked flames, for example, candles, matches, gas or liquid-fuelled open-flame equipment, except as provided in Notes 1 and 2 below;